Neverfail for Atlassian Confluence Plug-in v201.5.1 - Release Notes

 7. Repeat this process for each individual plug-in.

-To remove/uninstall the Neverfail for Atlassian Confluence Plug-in, follow the steps below:
+To remove/uninstall the Atlassian Confluence Plugin, follow the steps below:

 1. Launch the Neverfail Advanced Management Client.